 Donald Trump's staff seems totally miserable.
-Which makes sense.
+Which makes sense

 And then -- yes, it gets worse! -- he grouses about how poor a job the communications staff is doing, complaints that inevitably leak to the press and undermine further attempts by people like Spicer to retain credibility.

+Spicer, in an off-camera briefing on Tuesday afternoon, was decidedly low energy -- even as reports that Kimberly Guilfoyle, the Fox News anchor, was interviewing to replace him.

+"I hate to say it but @PressSec looks and sounds the most exhausted he has since he started.
+No humor or banter today," tweeted Newsmax White House reporter John Gizzi, who was in the briefing.

-Spicer is far from alone in facing a credibility crisis.
+Spicer is far from alone in facing a credibility and moral crisis.
 Because truth and fact are such elusive comments for Trump, his staff is continually struggling to serve their mercurial boss while also maintaining credibility with the reporters who cover them every day.
 That latter relationship is always strained but never more so than right now.

 Take the Comey firing.
 The spin produced out of the White House was that Trump had acted after serious consideration of a memo from deputy Attorney general Rod Rosenstein outlining Comey's shortcomings in the Hillary Clinton private email server investigation.